Taku-pg/Support_Java_Developer_Task/README.md

 ##### Description
 - Change producer's name with given producer id.
-- You specify only string value.
+- You specify only a string value.

 ##### Example put request
 ```